Azuriom/azuriom.com/content/en/docs/plugins.md

 Routes allow you to associate a URL with a particular action.

-They are stored in the `routes' directory at the root of the plugin.
+They are stored in the `routes` directory at the root of the plugin.

 For more information on how routes work you can read the [Laravel documentation](https://laravel.com/docs/routing).